What happens where two similar businesses in different parts of the UK share the same name?

-It has been nearly 20 years since Titanic hit cinemas worldwide and slightly more than 100 since the eponymous ocean liner hit an iceberg.
+It is over 20 years since Titanic hit cinemas worldwide and slightly more than 100 since the eponymous ocean liner hit an iceberg.

 Despite these somewhat mixed associations, many businesses have sought to use the Titanic name for products and services ranging from spas to property developments.

 In one recent instance this has led to High Court proceedings: Property Renaissance Ltd (t/a Titanic Spa) v Stanley Dock Hotel Ltd (t/a Titanic Hotel Liverpool) & Ors EWHC 3103.

 Titanic Spa (Property Renaissance Ltd) - a luxury spa business which opened in 2005, offers overnight accommodation and had a turnover in 2015 of £4.8 million.
 On 16 April 2011, it registered TITANIC SPA in the UK in classes 35, 41, 43 and 44.

 Titanic Liverpool (Stanley Dock Hotel Ltd & Stanley Dock Properties Ltd) - operators of the Titanic Hotel Liverpool which opened in June 2014.
 From February 2014, publicity materials referred to the Titanic Hotel having a spa.
 This was initially known as the "T-Spa", in December 2014 it was rebranded as "the Spa" and from April 2016 it was renamed Maya Blue Spa.
 The hotel operates under a licence from